 What type of sessions will be included in the conference?

 - Sessions and presenters should reflect the racial, economic, cultural, age, and geographic diversity of the communities we serve.
-Experts and presenters who are able to share first-person experiences will be strongly considered, as well as representation of people who are furthest from justice.
-We also encourage participation from Greater Minnesota leaders and leaders from the LGBTQIA+, accessibility, and intersecting communities.
+We encourage participation from Greater Minnesota leaders and leaders from the LGBTQIA+, accessibility, BIPOC-led and serving organizations, and intersecting communities.

 - Consider your audience and let us know how you’ll address different ways of learning throughout your presentation.
 For example, how will you reach introverts and extroverts?
 How will you reach internal and external processors?